Prevent churn with cancellation flows

 This feature is available for clients using Subscription Management 2.0.

-- Managers configure the flow in the web admin tool (SCM) at Configure → Churn prevention → Add cancellation flow.
+- Managers configure the flow in SCM at Configure → Churn Prevention → Add cancellation flow.

 - Customers experience the flow in the Subscription Management Portal.